synapticloop/panl/README.md

       selected item, and other selections would erroneously add an infix designator.
     - Fixed the URL path encoding
+    - Fixed bug in lookahead handler with not properly encoding queries

 - **Code Changes**